-This document supports the Digital Individual Development Plan Pilot sponsored by NER, NCR, and SER.
+This document supports the Digital Individual Development Plan (IDP) Pilot sponsored by NER, NCR, and SER.
 These pages are internal links for the Digital IDP currently under development.
 Please check back periodically as we update these resources.

 A goal declares a desirable future end state, condition, or outcome.
 You may have many personal and professional goals such as raise a family, get promoted, go to the Bahamas for vacation, or run a marathon.

 Your IDP is a strategic plan for your development.
 Your goals focus on WHY you are putting the plan together.
 Explore the importance of starting with “Why” by Simon Senik.